ntnu-arl/gbplanner_ros/README.md

 * [Angelos Zacharia](mailto:angelos.zacharia@ntnu.no)
 * [Kostas Alexis](mailto:konstantinos.alexis@ntnu.no)

+## Acknowledgements
+This work was developed throughout multiple research activities funded by DARPA (under Agreement No. HR00111820045), the Research Council of Norway (Proj.
+Number: 321435), and Horizon Europe (101070405, 101120732, 101121321, 101119774).
+The presented content and ideas are solely those of the authors.
 This code is intended for civilian use only.
 It is provided under the license found in [LICENSE](https://github.com/ntnu-arl/gbplanner_ros/blob/gbplanner3/LICENSE).